pseudocc/posix-uefi/utils/README.md

 * __efirom__ - creates a PCI Option ROM image

 * __efiffs__ - creates a DXE UEFI driver image (see [this wiki](https://github.com/pbatard/efifs/wiki/Adding-a-driver-to-a-UEFI-firmware#adding-the-module-to-the-firmware) on how to add it to a firmware).

+* __efidsk__ - creates a bootable disk image with EFI System Partition from the contents of a directory